 - Sea salt – Epsom salt is ideal!

 - Some oil – any will do: from olive oil to baby oil.

 What I meant was – after 1 or 2 days you should also exfoliate your skin which will let the hair find its way out of your skin and NOT stay under it.

 ALSO!
 You should feed your skin the things it craves A.K.A. moisturizing it.
 For example, you’ve just shaved, what do you do?

-Just imagine you have to give food to your body in order to not let your stomach growl and to not feel starved.
-The same way we women use hair masks to let out hair grow healthy and long.
-The same way you have to feed your skin in order to have healthy hair growth (healthy = not ingrown hair).
+Just imagine you have to give food to your body in order to not let your stomach growl and not feel starved.
+The same way we women use hair masks to let our hair grow healthy and long.

 Ok, but what if I still get ingrown hairs?
 Keep reading!